GarethCott/hasura-mcp-server/README.md

 - **Testability**: Easy to unit test individual components
 - **Maintainability**: Clear separation of concerns
 - **Extensibility**: Easy to add new features without affecting existing code
+- **Integration**: Unified workflows combining Hasura and PostgreSQL operations
+- **Safety**: Environment-only configuration with no default fallbacks

 ### Adding New Features